 Confidence in the Cleaning Company’s Professionalism

 A commercial cleaning contract assures the business that the cleaning company is an experienced, professional business.
 A well-written contract demonstrates that the cleaning company has been in business long enough to understand the potential pitfalls and has taken steps to ensure your satisfaction with its services.
-When you’re looking for a janitorial service company, you should eliminate any company that does not have a thorough commercial cleaning contract.
+When looking for a janitorial service company, you should eliminate any company that does not have a thorough commercial cleaning contract.

 What Should Be Included in a Commercial Cleaning Contract?